 “A Tale of Two Cities” finds Don and Roger with Harry in L.A.
 The title may lead some to assume that the “two cities” are naturally L.A. and New York, but I believe the second city is Chicago (rather than New York) due to the 1968 Democratic National Convention providing the episode’s backdrop.
 While police are taking on protestors in the Windy City, Don and company head to a hip Hollywood party… arriving in style in Harry’s beautiful (but unappreciated) red Mustang convertible.

 What’d He Wear?

-Don always wisely dresses for his environment, so shifting from New York City to a warm summer party in Los Angeles makes his cream-colored linen sport coat a respectable choice.
-The jacket is likely a linen blend, as it appears less prone to wrinkling even after a day spent drinking and getting high.
-(Or… it’s raw silk.
-More about that later.)
+Don always wisely dresses for his environment, so shifting from New York City to a warm summer party in Los Angeles makes his cream-colored raw silk sport jacket a respectable choice.

 Since it’s a party, Don lets himself go crazy by not wearing a white shirt for once… instead, it’s a pale ecru.
 Otherwise, the shirt is styled exactly like his dress shirts for work with its double cuffs, front placket, breast pocket, and slim, moderately spread collar.

 Don’s slim necktie is silk with a brown silk ground.
 The tie’s light blue stripes cross R-down-L with a double dark brown “shadow” stripe above each one.
 The light blue keeps the look from being too monochromatic and evokes the bright sky and water around him.
 It’s a smart look.